mikeboers/PyHAML/README.md

         <li id="item_4">ITEM 4</li>
     </ul>

+If you want to pass in a class, use the keyword "class_".
+If you want to pass in any other non-identifier attribute names, you can expand a mapping in place.
+Eg.:

+    %div(class_='content', **{'not-valid-python': 'value'}) content

+renders to:

+    <div class='content', not-valid-python="value">content</div

 You can also pass in mapping objects as positional objects.
 Eg.:

     - attrs = dict(a='one', b='two')